skycoin/skycoin/README.md

 Skycoin improves on Bitcoin in too many ways to be addressed here.

-Skycoin is part of OP Redecentralize and OP Darknet Plan.
-Skycoin is part of the next generation internet project.
+Skycoin is small part of OP Redecentralize and OP Darknet Plan.

 Installation
 ------------